 Here's a list of our other test equipment and hardware:

 - Current reference displays: A reference display provides the best baseline possible to compare various aspects of TV performance.
-CNET uses the Pioneer Elite Kuro PRO-111FD, which, as of early 2013, still produces the best overall 2D picture quality we've tested.
-In 2013, we will also use the Panasonic TC-P65VT50 and Sharp Elite PRO-60X5FD for reference to compare to other high-end TVs, as well as the Samsung UN55ES8000 for 3D reference.
+CNET uses the Panasonic TC-P60ZT60 for reference to compare to other high-end TVs, as well as the Samsung UN55ES8000 for 3D reference.
 We also use other lesser TVs as references for mid-range and budget lineups.
+Our current reference projector is the JVC DLA-X35.

 - Quantum Data 780: A signal generator that outputs a variety of test patterns at various resolutions and formats, including all HDTV resolutions, 1080p, and 3D, via HDMI.
 As of early 2013, this is the primary generator we use for calibration and evaluation.